Do you have a bank account ? If Yes, then you must have seen many types of cheques handy.

 When we cross a bearer cheque twice with two parallel lines on the left-hand top corner, it becomes a crossed cheque.
 Only the name written on it can get the amount transferred to his account.

-Dishonour of Cheques
+Why Dishonour of Cheques happens?

 The dishonour of cheque may happen due to multiple reasons.
 However, the insufficiency of funds in the account of the drawer of the cheque is the key reason ifyour cheque has been dishonoured.

-It is very important understand the reasons for dishonor of cheque becasue it is considered as a criminal offence and is punishable by imprisonment up to two years or with monetary penalty or with both.
+It is very important understand the reasons for dishonour of cheque becasue it is considered as a criminal offence and is punishable by imprisonment up to two years or with monetary penalty or with both.